coderefinery/mma/_episodes/07-cffi.md

 ## Setting the stage

-We will stay with the same pi example but please picture your project instead.
+We will stay with the same $\pi$ example but please picture your project instead.

 Imagine one of two situations: